NBA

 The Bucs have been linked to Akheem Mesidor of Miami as a way to address their pass rush.
 This is a high-motor player who can help out a defense that struggled last year.

 The Lions are another team that wants to get back to running the football effectively.
-Signing Kadyn Proctor to take over at right tackle with Penei Sewell moving to the blindside makes a lot of sense.
+Drafting Morgan Freeling to take over at right tackle with Penei Sewell moving to the blindside makes a lot of sense.

 20. Dallas Cowboys: Keldric Faulk, EDGE, Auburn

-Keldric Faulk has exceptional size and athleticism, so it would make sense for the Cowboys to shoot for the moon on a high ceiling pick here is that attempt to rebuild their defense.
+Keldric Faulk has exceptional size and athleticism, so it would make sense for the Cowboys to shoot for the moon on a high ceiling pick here in attempt to rebuild their defense.

 NFL Mock Draft Round 1: Picks 21-32